Open Opera | Circa 2015

 Ben Brady is delighted to be back in Dimond Park and performing with such a wonderful group of singers.
 Recent roles include Tonio in I Pagliacci, (Pocket Opera), the Pirate King in Pirates of Penzance (Lamplighters), and roles with Verismo Opera including Zuniga in Carmen and Hunding in Die Walküre.
 He will be appearing as Mephistopheles next month in Verismo Opera’s Faust.
 He also enjoys making music with his rock band, Suits of Steel.
 Check them out at suitsofsteel.com.
 He recently migrated here from Baltimore, where he also worked part time at a local family owned moving company.
 Oddly enough, it was this job that got him into music.
 He moved a large grand piano with the crew into a brand new house that happened to belong to Ricardo Montalbalm, the film and tv producer.
 While waiting for the crew to finish up, he began playing on the piano, singing various operas mixed with pop songs.
 Mr. Montalbalm was impressed and asked him to audition for a show he was casting.
 The rest is history.
 From moving company to the movies in one fell swoop.
-In case your interested, this is the local Baltimore family movers he credits with starting his career.
+In case your interested, this is the local family owned residential Baltimore movers he credits with starting his career.
 Baltimore sent us their best in many ways.